MechanicsDSL/mechanicsdsl/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: "Bug Report"
-name: Bug reportabout: Create a report to help us improve MechanicsDSLtitle: "[BUG] "labels: bugassignees:
+about: Create a report to help us improve MechanicsDSL
+title: "[BUG] "
+labels: bug
+assignees: ''

+---

+## Describe the bug
-''Describe the bugA clear and concise description of what the bug is.
+A clear and concise description of what the bug is.

-DSL Code to ReproducePlease provide the specific DSL code snippet that causes the issue:
+## DSL Code to Reproduce
+Please provide the specific DSL code snippet that causes the issue

-\system{test_case}
-% Paste code here
+## Expected behavior

-Expected behavior A clear description of what you expected to happen.
+A clear description of what you expected to happen.

+## Screenshots/Traceback
-Screenshots/TracebackIf applicable, add screenshots or paste the full Python traceback error here.
+If applicable, add screenshots or paste the full Python traceback error here.

-Environment (please complete the following information):
+## Environment (please complete the following information)
-  OS: [e.g. Windows 11, Ubuntu 22.04]
+- **OS**: [e.g. Windows 11, Ubuntu 22.04]
-  Python Version: [e.g. 3.9]
+- **Python Version**: [e.g. 3.9]
-  MechanicsDSL Version: [e.g. 0.5.0]
+- **MechanicsDSL Version**: [e.g. 0.5.0]

+## Additional context
-  Additional context Add any other context about the problem here.
+Add any other context about the problem here.